Запитання й відповіді

 Below you will find a number of common questions along with answers from Alfa Laval’s experts.
 Don’t see your question here?
 Contact us to get a personal response from our experienced team.
-For a quick and simple selection of standard products, you can also explore our Product guide.

 What determines the size of a heat exchanger?

 For general heating applications, it is not the kW that determines the size of the heat exchanger, but the pressure drop allowed.
 This is because the applications are low NTU.
 Other factors that determine size include the approach temperature and the plate material selected for the heat exchanger.